-We're working hard so we can keep supporting you through this difficult time.
+We're working hard so we can keep supporting you.

-You may find it more difficult to get through to us, but please bear with us.
+Our telephone lines can be very busy and you may find it difficult to get through to us. we ask you to bear with us.

 You can log into the program from any device as often as you want, and we'll regularly support you as you work through the materials.
 Once you have completed the program, you will still be able to access the information in your account for up to a year.

-Please click here to complete a referral form.
+Click here to sign up for SilverCloud.
 If you would like more information, you can phone us on 0161 716 2777.

 Unfortunately SilverCloud is only available in English at the moment.
 If you'd like to access our services but don't speak English, please complete the Healthy Minds referral form and we will contact you to arrange an interpreter.

-You can access our service by completing this online form.
+You can access our service by completing our online form.
 We'll get in touch with you shortly after you complete the form.

 Alternatively, you can speak to your GP or other health professional, or ring 0161 716 2777.